leafo/lapis/docs/reference.md

 $ lapis migrate [environment]
 ```

 This will run any outstanding migrations.
-The server must be running for this
-command to work.
-It will also create the migrations table if it does not exist
+It will also create the migrations
+table if it does not exist yet.
-yet.

 This command expects a `migrations` module as described in [Running
 Migrations](#database-migrations-running-migrations).